joaquinpelle/Skylight.jl/README.md

 - High accuracy
 - Easy extensibility to user-defined spacetimes and radiative models

-It uses [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) with [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) to compute the Christoffel symbols from the spacetime metric, and has multithreading parallelism in its compute-intensive tasks.
-The equations integration is performed with [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).
+It uses [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) with [ForwardDiff.jl](https://juliadiff.org/ForwardDiff.jl/stable/) to compute the Christoffel symbols from the spacetime metric, and has built-in multithreading parallelism.
+The integration of the equations is performed with [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/).

 For a quick start guide, see [Getting started](https://joaquinpelle.github.io/Skylight.jl/dev/gettingstarted/) (under construction).